xwipeoutx/hololens-workshop/2-spatial-mapping/2-using-spatial-mapper.md

 ### So, what's going on here?

 The `SpatialMapping` prefab wraps up the functionality of the Spatial Perception capability.
 It sets up the appropriate calls to the `SurfaceObserver` to get surface information, and creates mesh objects with colliders and renderers.
+There is a lot going on behind the scenes here - point clouds, triangulation, iterative updates and refinements.
+Luckily, that's all abstracted.

 The mapped surfaces of the world behave like any other hologram in our world - it's just a mesh.
-Without any `RigidBody` behaviours, it isi static, but it has colliders so other objects can interact with it.
+Without any `RigidBody` behaviours, it is static, but it has colliders so other objects know to interact with it.

+At the end of the day, we interact with our mesh similarly to how you'd interact with a mesh of a Quake map - physics actions obey it, but don't affect it.

 You can see this in action by inspecting the Hierarchy while the player is running - there will be meshes under the `SpatialMapping` Game Object.

-Being in an imported Unity asset, this functionality can be viewed by editing the associated scripts - right-click the component and choose `Edit Script` to see more detail.
+**Extra:** Being in an imported Unity asset, this functionality can be viewed by editing the associated scripts - right-click the component and choose `Edit Script` to see how HoloToolkit interacts with the Spatial Perception libraries to achieve this.

 ## Configuring visibility of mesh

 While the wireframes are great for development and debugging, they're not very production-like.
-There are two options here
+There are three options here

 ### 1. Show the wireframe (default)

 This default option renders wireframes of the mesh, which is exceptionally useful when developing/debugging without a real HoloLens - so most of the time.
 When there is no real camera to show you the room, a wireframe will give a good representation of the room.

-With this configuration, the surfaces will also _occlude_ any holograms - that is, you won't be able to see them if there's a surface in the way.
+With this configuration, the surfaces will also _occlude_ any holograms - that is, you won't be able to see them if there's a wall (or any other surface) in the way.

 To configure the mesh to use a wireframe material: